If you’re in debt and can’t pay it back, obtain a loan, or don’t have anyone to borrow from, it may be time to file bankruptcy.

 1. You are granted an automatic stay

-This is an automatic stay that begins as soon as you file for bankruptcy and applies to individuals and businesses under Chapter 7 and Chapter 13.
+This automatic stay begins as soon as you file for either type of bankruptcy.

 The automatic stay only applies to the filer and will not apply to any secondary entities such as co-defendants or guarantors.

-Counseling classes will help you learn budgeting and more, so you don’t experience the same financial woes in the future.
+Counseling classes will help you learn budgeting and more so you don’t experience the same cycle of debt in the future.

 4. A court-appointed bankruptcy trustee will handle most of the work